Learn about the current members of the Board, what to do if you have a complaint about a valuer, and how to apply for registration as a valuer.

 The Valuers Registration Board (VRB) is an independent statutory body administered by LINZ.

 The current members of the Valuers Registration Board (VRB) are:

 - Evan Gamby

 - Phillip Curnow

 - Ken Taylor

-- the Valuer-General, Neill Sullivan.
-Neill is the ex-officio chair of the VRB.
+- Neill Sullivan, Valuer-General (Neill is the ex-officio chair of the Board).

-The VRB registers qualified valuers who meet the standards and requirements (including educational requirements) as set out in its Registration Requirements Manual.
-You can contact the Registrar of the VRB (see address below) to request a copy of the manual and an application form, or download the following from the attachments below:
+The VRB registers qualified valuers who meet the standards and requirements (including educational requirements) as set out in the Registration Requirements Manual.

 - Valuer Registration Application Form

 Registration and annual practising certificate fees

 If you practice as a public valuer (signing valuation reports for members of the public) you are required to hold an annual practising certificate.